Penshurst railway station: History

 In 1967 the station became unstaffed following which the original station buildings were demolished.
 In 1993 the line was electrified and services started to run through to London rather than being an extension of the Reading to Tonbridge North Downs Line service.
 Prior to electrification a new down platform was constructed opposite the up platform.
 New signalling was installed when the signal box was closed.

 In 2007, a PERTIS (Permit to Travel) machine was installed at the street entrance to the Tonbridge-bound platform (since replaced by a modern ticket machine).
 The station was until December 2008 operated by Southeastern before it transferred to Southern, whose green signage was installed before October 2008.

 Facilities and Connections

 Penshurst station is unstaffed and facilities are limited.
 Tickets can be purchased from the self-service ticket machine at the station and there are passenger help points located on each platforms.
-There is also a basic shelter located on each platform.
+There is also a basic shelter with covered seating located on each platform.
 The station has step free access available to both platforms.

 The station is served Monday-Saturday by the Metrobus routes 231 & 233 buses which provide connections to Edenbridge and Tunbridge Wells as well as the Autocar route 210 which provides connections to Tonbridge.